jkonze/csgo-serverinfo/README.md

-# csgo-serverinfo
+# CSGO Server Api

+🔫🙄

+## Introduction

-This API will provide you with a json that has some cool info about your CS:GO Server. 🔫😎
+> This project will allow you to query a csgo server for information about it.